-When it comes to antiques, Americans are babes in the woods.
-The earliest furniture documented as having been made on these shores dates from about 1650 - a mere three and a half centuries of cabinetry.
-Some of the most popular furniture, like those in styles now dubbed Art Deco or Mid-Century Modern, aren't even antiques at all, strictly speaking, since an antique by the definition set forth by the United States Customs Service is something at least 100 years old or more.
+When it comes to antiques, Americans are barely making the cut (especially when compared to other countries).
+The earliest furniture documented as having been made on these shores dates from about 1650, a mere three and a half centuries of cabinetry.
+Some of the most popular furniture, like those known as Art Deco or Mid-Century Modern, aren't actually considered antiques at all.
+An antique, by the definition set forth by the United States Customs Service, is something at least 100 years old or more.
 Younger than that is usually termed "vintage" or "collectible."

-But whatever their official designation, American antiques are always collectible.
-It's fascinating to see how our native style has evolved, from almost slavish imitation of British pieces - as laid down in design books by cabinetmakers like Thomas Sheraton and George Hepplewhite - to unique forms that could only happen here, by homegrown masters like Gustav Stickley and Charles Eames.
+Whatever their official designation, American antiques are always collectible.
+It's fascinating to see how American style has evolved, from an almost slavish imitation of British pieces, as laid down in design books by cabinetmakers like Thomas Sheraton and George Hepplewhite, to unique forms that could only happen here, by homegrown masters like Gustav Stickley and Charles Eames.

-Below is a listing of articles on quintessentially American antique furniture, furniture elements, and designers from the 17th through the 20th centuries.
+This guide is a starting primer on quintessentially American antique furniture, furniture elements, and designers from the 17th through the 20th centuries.

 American Furniture Examples

-- Eames - Know Your Eames Furniture - The popularity of Eames furniture has intensified during the past two decades.
-See what makes it so appealing to Mid-Century Modern enthusiaists.
+- Eames furniture: The popularity of Eames furniture has intensified during the past two decades.
+Learn how to identify authentic Eames furniture and what makes it so appealing to Mid-Century Modern enthusiasts.

-- Hitchcock Chair - Who was Hitchcock, and why does he have a chair named for him?
-Find out all about these fancy chairs.
+- Hitchcock chair: This guide explains who was Hitchcock and why does he have a chair named for him?

-- Hutch Table - See a style of table dating back to the Middle Ages that also doubles as a chair.
+- Hutch table: A style of table dating back to the Middle Ages that also doubles as a chair.

-- Wooton Desk - If any desk can have it all, it's the Wooton Desk.
-Find out about this unique piece and the person it's named after.
+- Wooton desk: If any desk can have it all, it's the Wooton Desk.
+Learn more about this unique piece and the person it's named after.

 American Furniture Designers and Manufacturers

-- Evans, Paul - Another Mid-Century designer that has become "collectible" in the past 10-20 years.
+- Evans, Paul: Another Mid-Century designer that has become "collectible" in the past 10 to 20 years.

 American Furniture Periods & Styles

-- American Antique Furniture Periods and Styles - A Primer - Understainding furniture made in American usually makes more sense starting at the beginning.
+- American antique furniture periods and styles: Understanding furniture made in American usually makes more sense starting at the beginning.

-- Shaker Style - Who Were The Shakers? - This religious sect is known for making a specific type of extremely functional chair.
+- Shaker style: This religious sect is known for making a specific type of extremely functional chair.